Steiner representations of hypersurfaces: Steiner pfaffian representation of hypersurfaces in

 Replacing $\varphi$ with $\psi^{-1}\circ\varphi^\vee(-1)$ we can assume that $\varphi$ is $\varepsilon$--symmetric and the proof of the statement is complete.

 \medbreak

 The most common cases of $\varepsilon$--orientable sheaves occur when $X$ is smooth.
-In this case a locally Cohen--Macaulay $h$--instanton sheaf $\cE$ on $X$ is locally free.
+In this case a locally Cohen--Macaulay $h$--instanton sheaf $\cE$ on $X$ is locally free thanks to the Auslander–Buchsbaum formula \cite[Theorem 1.3.3]{Br--He}.
 If $\rk(\cE)=2$, we can consider the skew--symmetric morphism induced by the exterior product so that $\varepsilon=-1$.

-By Theorem \ref{tPfaffian} if a rank two orientable $h$--instanton sheaf $\cE$ with quantum number $\quantum$ on an integral hypersurface $X\subseteq\p n$ of degree $d$ exists, then there is a Steiner pfaffian representation of $X$ of size $2(d+\quantum)$, i.e. there is a Steiner bundle $\cF$ on $\p n$ with $h^{n}\big(\cF(-n-1)\big)=\quantum$ and rank $r=2(d+\quantum)$, and a skew--symmetric morphism $\varphi\colon\cF(-1)\to\cF^\vee$ such that $X=D_{r-2}(\varphi)$.
+By Theorem \ref{tPfaffian} if a rank two orientable $h$--instanton sheaf $\cE$ with quantum number $\quantum$ on an integral hypersurface $X\subseteq\p n$ of degree $d$ exists, then there is a Steiner pfaffian representation of $X$ of size $2(d+\quantum)$, i.e. there is a Steiner bundle $\cF$ on $\p n$ with $h^{n}\big(\cF(-n-1)\big)=\quantum$ and rank $r=2(d+\quantum)$ and a skew--symmetric morphism $\varphi\colon\cF(-1)\to\cF^\vee$ such that $X=D_{r-2}(\varphi)$.

 In this case the pfaffian $\pf(\varphi)$ of $\varphi$ is defined.
 Moreover, $\det(\varphi)=\pf(\varphi)^2$ and $D_{r-1}(\varphi)=D_{r-2}(\varphi)=\{\ \pf(\varphi)=0\ \}$.